ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ```

 ### Push System configuration
 Once the communication has been established, it is time to push the configuration to all the hosts.
-The scenario defines three separate roles: "Super Coordinator", "Local Coordinator", and "Local Peer".
+The scenario defines three separate roles: **Super Coordinator**, **Local Coordinator**, and **Local Peer**.
 Each one is represented through an individual playbook.
 The system configuration playbooks can be run without filters as the playbook will automatically apply the correct configuration based on the `nodegrid_role`,

 #### Super Coordinators
 - Apply a full configuration to all Super Coordinators
 ```shell
 ansible-playbook 100_role_super_coordinator.yaml
 ```
+> [!WARNING] [FIXME] SNMP configuration already present
+> There is an error if there is already snmp configuration
+>

 - Apply a full configuration to a specific Super Coordinator
 ```shell
 ansible-playbook 100_role_super_coordinator.yaml --limit dub-sc1